alphagov/govuk-developer-docs/source/manual/alerts/gor.html.md

 Alerts for Gor might let you know that it's not running, in which case we have to be much more cautious with our deploys.

-The nightly data sync stops Gor while data is syncing, so that we don't get lots of errors in staging while we're dropping databases.
+Currently the [govuk_env_sync](/manual/govuk-env-sync.html) data sync jobs in AWS take place between 23:00 and 5:30 and Gor is disabled during this time period to prevent lots of errors while we are dropping databases.

 Puppet will [remove these alerts while the data sync runs][govuk-gor-data-sync] but you may see the alerts at the beginning of a data sync, before Puppet has